Giesl ejector: Keighley and Worth Valley Railway

 As a consequence of the experience with Fighter Command, and for the same reasons, during the 1980s the preserved Bulleid West Country class 4-6-2 34092 City of Wells was similarly fitted at the Keighley and Worth Valley Railway.

+Use in Japan

+The Japanese National Railways adopted the ejector in the early 1960s, towards the end of its electrification and dieselisation process.
+At least 36 Class D51 freight locomotives are confirmed to have been fitted with ejectors during their final years.
+The last regular steam train in Japanese rail history, freight train 6788 on the Yubari Line, was hauled by one of these locomotives, D51 241, on 24 December 1975.

 Australian Railways

 New South Wales Government Railways

 NSWGR only had one locomotive in its entire fleet which was fitted with a Giesl ejector.
 The locomotive being 3616, a member of the NSWGR C36 class 4-6-0.
 In 1957, 3616 was fitted with a Giesl ejector along with its new Belpaire boiler.
 3616, has made it into preservation.
 In the ownership of the New South Wales Rail Transport Museum located at Thirlmere, the locomotive is a static exhibit in the Thirlmere Train Hall.